-Our service is hosted in dedicated spaces at top-tier data centers.
-The data center provider maintains:
+Our service is hosted in dedicated spaces at top-tier data centres.
+The datacentre provider maintains:

-- Biometric scanning for controlled data center access
+- Biometric scanning for controlled data centre access

-- Security camera monitoring at all data center locations
+- Security camera monitoring at all data centre locations

 - 24×7 onsite staff for additional protection against unauthorized entry

 - Unmarked facilities to help maintain low profile

 - Redundant HVAC (Heating Ventilation Air Conditioning) units which provide consistent temperature and humidity within the raised floor area

 - Sensors to detect environmental hazards, including smoke detectors and floor water detectors